-As a country that invented the bank note in the seventh century, China led the way money moves and is used in everyday life.
+As a country that invented the banknote in the seventh century, China led the way money moves and is used in everyday life.
 And now it’s at it again.
 By introducing a central bank digital currency (CBDC), money is going fully digital, setting the standard for the way money flows globally.

-In the near-term, we expect little change given the market structure and PBOC’s focus on consumer sectors.
-But in the longer term we expect change to accelerate, especially in areas such as Greater Bay Area (GBA) - which is already a hot-bed of innovation - and increasing integration with on-and-offshore markets.
-Here we expect payment infrastructure integration to start, beginning with retail but quickly moving into B2B.
+Cross-border is an area of excitement given China is one of the most prominent players in global trade and a leading provider of foreign direct investment (FDI).
+Business-to-business (B2B) sectors generate significant volumes (a mix of low and high value) with considerable investments in digitalization and is highly bank dominated.
+In the near term, we expect little change given the market structure and PBOC’s focus on consumer sectors.
+However, we expect change to accelerate in the longer term, especially in areas such as the Guangdong-Hong Kong-Macao Greater Bay Area (GBA) - which is already a hotbed of innovation - and increasing integration with on-and-offshore markets.
+We expect the payment infrastructure integration to start, beginning with retail but quickly moving into B2B.

 Key strategic considerations for banking industry players

-How to leverage the adoption of eCNY, such as by launching their own wallet proposition, will be a key consideration for foreign banks and could help them get a foot-hold in the domestic market.
-Foreign banks will need to consider how the use of eCNY in cross-border B2B payments could potentially erode their competitive advantage in this space.
-How they hedge the downside risk, while at the same time creating growth in their cross-border business, will need to be carefully considered.
+Finally, foreign banks will need to consider how the use of eCNY in cross-border B2B payments could potentially erode their competitive advantage in this space.
+Therefore, how they hedge the downside risk while at the same time creating growth in their cross-border business will need to be carefully considered.